friflo/Friflo.Json.Fliox/Engine/README.md

 - Hybrid ECS - supporting both: Scripts similar to MonoBehaviour's as well as struct components and tags.
   This enables simple refactoring between both models.
 Scripts if OOP is suitable.
 Struct components / tags for performance.
 - Build up a hierarchy of entities with parent / child relationship - optional.
-- Focus on optimal debugging experience.
+- Enable exploring entities, query results, parent/child relationships, components & tags in the debugger.
   See screenshot at examples.
+- Subscribe to events and signals only for specific entities.
 - SIMD Support - optional.
 Multi thread capable and remainder loop free.

-For feedback or questions check [Discord](https://discord.gg/nFfrhgQkb8).

 # Content